de-lachende-cavalier/bored/README.md

 ### Notebooks

-- `born_ensemble.ipynb` is a notebook I used to experiment with the possibility of constructing ensembles of Born Classifiers;
+- `born_ensembles.ipynb` is a notebook I used to experiment with the possibility of constructing ensembles of Born Classifiers;
 - `born_layers.ipynb` contains experiments with Born Layers, in an attempt to construct a Born MLPA;
 - `born_on_conll.ipynb` is a notebook that mostly served as a quick test to familiarise myself with the various pieces in play by using the Born Classifier for NER classification on the CoNLL dataset;
 - `entity_disambiguation.ipynb` is the "main" notebook, i.e., the one which contains the complete NED pipeline;